morch-uk/gen8microserver/README.md

 src: https://forum.proxmox.com/threads/updated-to-8-2-dma-error.145907/

-After reattaching the front panel drives - no longer boots
+After reattaching the front panel drives - no longer boots - cannot boot from SAT controller 2

-swapped back to software raid, but made each drive a single drive raid0 including the optical bay ssd with proxmox installed - it boots to proxmox
+Enter bios by pressing F9

+Set the Sata device to Legacy under the System options and reboot and head back into bios.

+Below the option "Standard Boot Order (IPL) there is an option "Boot Controller order"

+- Select : "PCI Embedded Intel(R) Sata controller #2

+Now boots and can make a zfs after wiping the sd(ABCD) from node -> disk